Elephant trunk wrinkles: A mathematical model of function and form: Asymptotic analysis

-This interesting mode transition deserved to be treated in detail in a separate study.
-As our attention here is focused on wrinkling, i.e., on the case when the wave number is large, we shall select $R_1=0.4$ in all subsequent examples and thus avoid the above mode transition.
+This interesting mode transition deserves to be treated in detail in a separate study.
+As our attention here is focused on wrinkling, i.e., on the case where the wave number is large, we select $R_1=0.4$ in all subsequent examples and thus avoid the mode transition mentioned above.

-Figure~\ref{fig:comparison-g-n} compares the exact and asymptotic bifurcation curves for the pre-growth factor $g$ as a function of the wave number $n$, without differential growth (i.e., we set $\gamma=1$), when the skin thickness $h_0$ is given, the muscle inner radius is $R_0=0.1$, its outer radius is $R_1=0.25$, and their modulus ratio is $\beta=1.27$ (small) or $\beta=50$ (large).
-Excellent agreement is found for all illustrated cases.
+Figure~\ref{fig:comparison-g-n} compares the exact and asymptotic bifurcation curves for the pre-growth factor $g$ as a function of the wave number $n$, without differential growth (i.e., when $\gamma=1$), while the skin thickness $h_0$ is given, the muscle inner radius is $R_0=0.1$, the outer radius is $R_1=0.25$, and the modulus ratio is $\beta=1.27$ (small) or $\beta=50$ (large).
+As the plots for the exact and asymptotic curves completely overlap, excellent agreement between these results is obtained in our examples.